AHangstefer/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map and .forEach both loop over arrays.
+.map creates a new array with the results of what you called.
+.forEach uses the original array and doesn't return anything.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function takes another function as an argument.
+A callback function is passed to another function and will be called/invoked by the function it's passed to.

 3. What is closure?

+Closure is a function and everything in it's scope- access to outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+-window/global binding: will return vale of window/console object.
+-Implicit Binding: whenever theres a dot, whatever object comes before it is 'this'.
+-New binding: when using a constructor function, this refers to object created and returned by constructor.
+-Explicit binding: call or apply method, this is defined.

 5. Why do we need super() in an extended class?

+So that we have access and can call functions that are on an objects parent.

 ### Task 1 - Project Set up